bouwe77/conzo/README.md

 Conzo applications are keyboard driven applications.
 You define in your code which key executes which command and what output is displayed.

-There are unlimited possibilities for styling your Conzo application.

 You could even use Conzo for building MVC console applications.

 Unfortunately, input fields for free text entering are not supported yet,